Photo credit at the bottom of section to avoid spoilers.

 By the way, that cover photo above shows child labourers in the tobacco industry in turn-of-the-century USA.
 The previous turn of the century, i.e., 1909 to be precise.
 What do you imagine the state of child labour in the same industry in the same country is 100 years on?
 (That’s a poignant nod to the ‘pace of development’ concept which appears in a different context near the end of this sample memo.)

 Bark of Eucalyptus deglupta, widely known as “Rainbow Eucalyptus,” on the island of Maui.
 Photo by Paxson Woelber CC-BY-SA 4.0.
 (Because that’s just how constantly surprising nature is.
 Tree bark is the dullest thing in a forest, right?
-Looking for a bark to match the specific colour scheme of this website?
-Nature’s got it!)
+And yet, if you look for a bark to match the colour scheme of this website, nature’s got it!)

 Of course, the larger point is also that the simpler picture had a purpose for a limited time.
 We learn a very simplified picture in school and then higher education does little to update it, to help unlearn and complicate some of the very basic assumptions as we grow up.
 Not to mention the facts that school textbooks get flat out wrong or deem kids too stupid to grasp.
 Just as we teach young children to categorise the human world into developed and developing countries, we ‘help demystify’ the natural world by slotting it into easy categories.